Ecwid/ecwid-wordpress-plugin/readme.txt

 - Knowledge Base: [http://kb.ecwid.com](http://kb.ecwid.com)

 == Changelog ==
+= 0.9 =
+The "Single Sign-on" feature has been added.
+This feature allows your customers to sign into your WordPress site and fully use your store without having to sign into Ecwid.

 = 0.8 =
 - [+] New minicart widget: http://kb.ecwid.com/w/page/15853298/Minicart#Miniview
 - [+] Stores are loaded faster now, if some Ecwid sidebar widgets are enabled.